exercism/gleam/concepts/regular-expressions/about.md

 let assert Ok(re) = regex.from_string("test")
 ```

+The regular expression creation functions an error if the regular expression syntax is invalid, so a let-assertion has been used here to ensure the regular expression is valid.

 The `regex.check` function can be used to check if a regular expression matches a string.

 ```gleam